raspberrypilearning/the-all-seeing-pi/worksheet2.md

     output_overlay(output, overlay) # Add this line
   ```

   Here we are using two more functions from the `overlay_functions` file.
-The function `remove_overlays` does exactly what it says, and removes all of the overlays so they don't hang around after we took a photograph.
+The function `remove_overlays` does exactly what it says, and removes all of the overlays so they don't hang around after we take a photograph.
 The `output_overlay` function takes the photograph and the overlay and glues them together so the resulting final output is a photograph with the chosen overlay superimposed.

 1. Once again, save your file and run it using `F5` to check that you can now change between overlays and when you take a photograph, your chosen overlay is saved as part of the picture.